kslong/kred/README.md

 To use these tools this directory should be placed both in PATH and PYTHONPATh

+If one has placed kred in one's home directory, the following should be added to ones .bashrc or .bash\_profile

+    export KRED=$HOME/kred/
+    PATH=$PATH:$KRED/py_progs/
+    PYTHONPATH=$PYTHONPATH:$KRED/py_progs/

+There is an Jupyter script that performs very basic tests of the installation in the exmaples directory.

 The tools require a set of relatively commmon modules, such as astropy, and normally are run from within an appropriate conda enviromnment.